amy6/delern/INSTALL.md

   Base64-encoded private key for a Google Cloud Service Account in `JSON` format, which can be obtained from Google Cloud Console in IAM section.

+* `DEBUG_FIREBASE_SERVICE_KEY`

+  Base64-encoded private key for a Firebase Admin Service Account in `JSON` format, which can be obtained from Firebase Console in Project Settings "Service Accounts" tab section for "debug" project.

 * `VERSIONEYE_API_KEY`

   API key for https://www.versioneye.com/, a system for reporting dependency